Cognac is often thought of as a heavy spirit, not for everyone, masculine, and probably expensive. This drink will change your mind about that!

 The Amontillado style Sherry used here is also dry on the finish, but much more earthy and nutty and full bodied.
 It has a delicious woody note that’s reminiscent of a walk through the mulch of an old forest.

-So, this delicious must try recipe is not only delicious in its own right, but it also means that you’ll have Cognac on your shelf and Sherry in you fridge to sip, enjoy and experiment with!
+So, this delightful must try recipe is not only delectable in its own right, but it also means that you’ll have Cognac on your shelf and Sherry in you fridge to sip, enjoy and experiment with!

 As always, don’t forget to show us what you made by tagging us!